jamestariga/7-Days-7-React-Projects/README.md

 ## About

 This is my second react project for this challenge.
 This project highlights the the theme toggle technique in many applications.
+Live [site](https://toggle-theme-jamestariga.netlify.app/).

 ## Scope